Project I Am

 Jahkil Jackson, 10

-Project I Am was created by Jahkil Naeem Jackson when he was 8 years old.
+Project I Am was created by 8-year-old Jahkil Naeem Jackson.
 Jahkil, now 12, has a heartfelt desire to help those in need.
 After helping his aunt distribute food to the Chicago homeless, he knew that he wanted to do more to make a difference.